Seneca-WEB322/examples/readme.md

 When you want to deploy one of the examples to Heroku you will need to edit the package.json file for the `start` property uder scripts.
 Change the command to the example you want Heroku to run.

-For example to run the week 2 example on Heroku, make the following changes in package.json:
+For example, to run the week 2 example on Heroku, make the following changes in package.json:
 ```
 "scripts": {
   "start": "node week2.js"